readysettech/readyset/community-development.md

    docker-compose up -d
    ```

-   This starts both Postgres and MySQL in containers, although you will run ReadySet against only one at a time.
+   This starts both Postgres and MySQL in containers, although you will run Readyset against only one at a time.
 If you don't want to run both databases, edit `docker-compose.yml` and comment out the `mysql` or `postgres` fields.

-1. Compile and run ReadySet, replacing `<deployment name>` with a unique identifier for the deployment.
+1. Compile and run Readyset, replacing `<deployment name>` with a unique identifier for the deployment.

    **Run against Postgres:**